maraudical/StatusEffectsFramework-Unity/README.md

 - Float, int, and bool variables that **dynamically** update with effects
 - Status effect grouping to easilly manage multiple effects
 - Conditional adding/removing when effects are applied in tandem to other effects
+- Create modules to add additional functionality as required

 # Supported versions
 - (Tested on)Unity 2022.x